Beekeeping is the worlds oldest recorded occupation.

 How to Inspect a Beehive

 For those who are wondering what propolis is, it is what the bees make from resin that they collect from trees and use to stick the frames in place, the boxes together and keep the box lid in place.
-This substance is highly sought after, as it is said to have health benefits such as antibacterial and anti-inflammatory properties.

 The queen cell (also called a supersedure cell) is created for a potential new queen bee.